Ilylsh/Pewlett-Hackard-Analysis/README.md

 <br>ON e.emp_no = ti.emp_no
 <br>ORDER BY e.emp_no;
 <br>
-The total number of employees is 300,024.
+<br>The total number of employees is 300,024.
 Based on the total employee number and retiring number, we can tell around 24% of the senior employees are going to retire from the company, which is a quite significant number and human resources change to a company.

 - Mentorship Program Selection Criteria
 <br> We would like to further break down the titles of the employees who are eligible for the mentorship program.
 By performing following query, we can tell there's no manager eligible for the mentorship program under the current criteria: